|

 Ding (central equilibrium,

-earth).
-Advance and retreat are the steps that correspond to fire and
+the steps that correspond to fire and

 water, gaze-left and look-right correspond to wood and metal; and earth